Samrah Aslam is a defence strategist holding an M.Phil Degree in Defence and Strategic Studies from Quaid i Azam University.

 The new world order, which emerged after the Cold War, witnessed the rise of regionalism beyond Europe, in South Asia and across the world.
-Critically speaking, regions and regionalism became more important than the individual state interests.
+Critically speaking, regions and regionalism became more important than individual state interests.
 States joined hands to cooperate based on common identity and shared interests.

 Being a vital region in contemporary world politics, South Asia seems to be a failure in the name of regionalism and regional integration.
-Geography alone is not enough to determine the criteria for a region and applying the theory of regionalism.
+Geography alone is not enough to determine the criteria for a region and apply the theory of regionalism.

 Politics, economy, and most importantly shared values, ideas and interests play a significant role in regional integration.
 This can be seen in the case of Western Europe and in some eastern European states, which are a part of the European Union.
 However, in the case of the South Asian Association of Regional Cooperation (SAARC), regional integration has failed.

 Regions and Regionalism

 In international politics, a region can be defined as “a limited number of states linked by a geographical relationship and by a degree of mutual independence”.1 “Region” is a complicated concept to comprehend in a single definition.
 In a broader view, regions are “areas having definable characteristics but not always fixed boundaries”.

 Edward Mansfield and Helen have focused on geographical proximity while defining a region.
 According to their assertion, a region is an area consisting of states located in the same geographical area.
 Moreover, regions can be defined on the basis of political, economic, and physical criteria.